Crownpeak/best-practices/fredhopper/fhr-shopify-app/user-guide/README.md

 ## Installing the app

-To install the app inside your Shopify store, visit the App Store and type Fredhopper, or use the following URL: https://apps.shopify.com/fredhopper-product-discovery
+To install the app inside your Shopify store, visit the App Store and type Fredhopper, or use the following URL: [Fredhopper Product Discovery](https://apps.shopify.com/fredhopper-product-discovery)

 Click the install button and when prompted give the app the necessary permission.